 Sets which social category your server will be listed as.
 In the in-game listings on your client, this is "Playstyle," and includes possible settings of

 The basic gameplay mode your server will be set to use.

 Three possible settings:

 survival: The default game mode.
-Fairly difficult gameplay heavily encouraging cooperation.
-Players who die become ghosts, and have a short time window to re-animate, requiring special items or locations in game to do so.
+Fairly difficult gameplay heavily encourages cooperation.
+Players who die become ghosts, and have a short time window to re-animate, requiring special items or locations in the game to do so.
 If all players die, the world is erased and reset to a newly generated world.
 Oof.

 endless: A more relaxed game mode.
 The world never resets, and players who die can resurrect themselves at the main portal whenever they want (but with a penalty to maximum health, so not recommended to do it repeatedly).

 This can actually be set directly from the Nodecraft "Game Settings" section of the control panel, but please be aware of one thing: Any time a setting is changed on the Nodecraft "Game Settings" section of the control panel, and you click "Save," the control panel will create an entirely new config file.

 cluster.ini file currently implemented on the control panel, it will replace the existing